Roberto Maldonado: Abandoned 2008 congressional candidacy

-Chicago Alderman
+Chicago alderman

 On July 28, 2009, Maldonado was appointed by Chicago Mayor Daley as the alderman for Chicago's 26th Ward.

-Maldonado owns more real estate than any other alderman, with 16 properties (including ten in the 26th Ward), according to financial disclosure statements.
+As of 2009, Maldonado owned more real estate than any other alderman, owning 16 properties (including ten in the 26th Ward) according to financial disclosure statements.

 In 2013, Maldonado generated controversy through his efforts to convert Ames Middle School into a Marines academy.
 The school board ultimately approved the proposal despite significant local opposition.

 In 2015, despite majority local support of the Riot Fest music festival, Maldonado vocally opposed allowing the event to continue using Humboldt Park.
 The festival ultimately relocated to North Lawndale.

 In 2017, a video surfaced of Maldonado confronting police officers at a crime scene in his neighborhood, and attempting to use his status as an alderman to have police allow him to drive through an active crime scene.
 In the video, the alderman's response to the officers not allowing him to drive through the crime scene was “You know what?
 This why the Police Department in such bad shape with the citizens.”
 Maldonado later filed a complaint accusing the officers of "rude and discourteous" behavior towards him.

 In 2019, he was selected as the chairman of the Council's Latino Caucus by his fellow caucus members.